Wuxing (Chinese philosophy): Cosmology and feng shui

 The art of feng shui (Chinese geomancy) is based on wuxing, with the structure of the cosmos mirroring the five phases, as well as bagua (the eight trigrams).
 Each phase has a complex network of associations with different aspects of nature (see table): colors, seasons and shapes all interact according to the cycles.

-An interaction or energy flow can be expansive, destructive, or exhaustive, depending on the cycle to which it belongs.
+An interaction or energy flow can be expansive, destructive, or exhaustive, depending on the cycle it belongs to.
 By understanding these energy flows, a feng shui practitioner attempts to rearrange energy to benefit the client.
 (Note: This order of presentation is known as the "Guoyu" or "Shiming" sequence, which is common in feng shui.)